Paradoxdotexe/vade-mecum/src/pages/docs/vestiges_of_mankind.md

 ### Class Item

-Every Scavenger carries a Survival Handbook that they use to record the creatures and locations they have encountered to aid them in Scavenging.
+Every Scavenger carries a Survival Handbook that they use to record the creatures and locations they have encountered while scavenging.
 This piece of gear is commonly a notebook from the old world or a hand-crafted journal made from scrap stationary.

 | Level | Survival Handbook Effect |